JMS55/jms55.github.io/content/posts/2025_12_23_solari_bevy_0_18/index.md

 ### BRDF Sampling

-Given this is a pathtracer, we don't just want to evaluate the BRDF; we also want to importance sample it, to choose directions that would contribute a lot of outgoing light.
+Given this is a pathtracer, we don't just want to evaluate the BRDF; we also want to importance sample it to choose directions that would contribute a lot of outgoing light.

 There are a couple of different methods to sample the overall BRDF for non-metallic materials that have both a diffuse and specular lobe, but let's skip that for now and just discuss sampling each individually.